 Eligibility Criteria of NSEJS

-Is it possible for ICSE Grade 8 students to apply for the National Standard Examination in Junior Science in 2021-22?
+Is it possible for ICSE Grade 8 students to apply for the National Standard Examination in Junior Science?

-Students in grades 10 and lower are eligible to take the National Standard Examination in Junior Science in 2021-22.
+Students in grades 10 and lower are eligible to take the National Standard Examination in Junior Science.
 The eligibility of NSEJS is unaffected by the background of CBSE, ICSE, or state boards.

 Why is the Indian passport required for the Junior Science National Standard Examination